Cigar Review – Rocky Patel The Edge Candela Toro

 In the final third the pepper dropped out almost completely, and the stogie took on a relaxed smoky and woody flavor that was quite enjoyable.
 Towards the end of the smoke a slight sweetness crept in, and the stick continued to smoke nice and smooth until the end.

 The Rocky Patel Edge Candela turned out to be a bit more complex than I had expected.
 The flavors, while admittedly not really my personal cup of tea, were interesting and showed a lot of nice little nuances.
-Ultimately, this was a mild and creamy cigar that burned beautifully, and smoked like a champ.
+Ultimately, this was a mellow and creamy cigar that burned beautifully, and smoked like a champ.
 Today I’m giving the Edge Candela a solid B+ grade, and I think a lot of folks will really dig this one, especially if mellow, smooth, and creamy is your stogie-preference.